Mixture of Experts Made Personalized: Federated Prompt Learning for Vision-Language Models: Personalized Federated Mixture of Adaptive Prompts

 While a linear projection-based gating network, $G_{\text{proj}}(\cdot)$, in a typical MoE is also able to achieve enhanced text features for CLIP (e.g. by assigning weights $G_{\text{proj}}(\vx_k)\in \R^{K+1}$ for the experts' output based on the image input \citep{shazeer2017outrageously}), the proposed attention-based gating network is more favorable for the following FL-agnostic reasons. \textbf{1)} Since the experts are constantly adapting during the training process, directly learning the assigned weights for the experts, as in projection-based gating, will be less robust than learning the relationship between the image feature and the text features generated by the experts, as in attention-based gating. \textbf{2)} The output of the proposed attention-based gating is the enhanced text features, which makes the MHA layer serve as a lightweight linear probing with a much larger search space, that functions beyond assigning $K+1$ weights to aggregate the experts' output as a linear combination in a $K+1$-dimensional search space.
 Even with a redesigned projection layer to directly produce the enhanced text features, the parameter count of such a projection-based gating network would substantially exceed that of the attention-based gating network. \textbf{3)} A projection-based gating network fails to leverage the pre-trained CLIP's powerful capability to align text features with image features, while the attention mechanism naturally harnesses it through the scaled dot-product operation. \textbf{4)} Even if we feed both image and text features from multiple experts into a projection-based gating network, the order of these input would affect the final output in an uncontrollable way.
 And the number of experts has to be fixed for a projection-based gating network.
 In contrast, the proposed attention-based gating network is order-agnostic with a flexible number of experts it engages with.
 In \ppp, while we fix the number of non-local experts on each client to be $K$, in practice, $K$ can be client-specific based on the client's memory and communication bandwidth.

 As such, our design of the attention-based gating network extends beyond federated learning.
 This versatile network could be adapted to general prompt learning for VLMs where multiple prompts are trained, such as multi-task learning or domain adaptation.
 We anticipate that our work will inspire future research exploring the broader applications of mixture of adaptive prompts for VLMs.
-The detailed \ppp \ algorithm can be found in \cref{alg:pfedmoap}.
+The detailed \ppp \ algorithm is described at \cref{alg:pfedmoap}.